 Body lice cause pruritus; signs are small red puncta caused by bites, usually associated with linear scratch marks, urticaria, or superficial bacterial infection.
 These findings are especially common on the shoulders, buttocks, and abdomen.
 Nits may be present on body hairs.

-Diagnosis is by demonstration of lice and nits in clothing, especially at the seams.
+Diagnosis of body lice is by demonstration of lice and nits in clothing, especially at the seams.

-Primary treatment is thorough cleaning (eg, cleaning, followed by drying at 65° C [149° F]) or replacement of clothing and bedding, which is often difficult because affected people often have few resources and little control over their environment.
+Primary treatment of body lice is thorough cleaning (eg, cleaning, followed by drying at 65° C [149° F]) or replacement of clothing and bedding, which is often difficult because affected people often have few resources and little control over their environment.